insight-creative/foxstructures.com/content/portfolio/american-family-insurance-office.md

   quote_short: >-
     “When a builder makes you feel like a valued customer and not just another project, it makes the world of difference.
 Fox Structures just seemed to be very flexible, making sure the customer is their priority.”
   quote_full: >-
     “We decided to go with Fox Structures because Mike took the time to listen to our vision for the building.
-When a builder makes you feel like a valued customer and not just another project, it makes the world of difference.
+When a builder makes you feel like a valued customer and not just another project, it makes a world of difference.
 Fox Structures just seemed to be very flexible, making sure the customer is their priority.
 I would recommend Fox Structures to others.”
   name: Leah Burg
   position: Agent, American Family Insurance
 video_embed: >-